 Tickets and Tours

 Tryon Palace offers a ONE DAY PASS with Palace Tour, as well as GARDENS, or GALLERIES & GARDENS PASSES, every day of the week.
+ONE DAY PASSES may be purchased online ahead of your visit.
+GARDENS PASSES and GALLERIES & GARDENS PASSES are purchased onsite on the day of your visit.

 In addition to the daily passes, there are specialized weekly and seasonal tours, lectures and special events throughout the year.
-See Calendar for what additional tours and events might be available during your visit.

 Ticket Purchase and Information

-Begin your visit, and purchase passes at one of the Ticket Desks, located at the main entrance to the North Carolina History Center (529 S. Front Street), or at the Waystation in front of the Palace gates (610 Pollock Street) in New Bern, NC.
 Our Ticket Desk staff will help plan your itinerary and provide additional information about the current gallery exhibits at the History Center, Tryon Palace tours, gardens and grounds.
 To fully enjoy your experience, please plan for a half day.

-One Day Passes including Palace Tours, Galleries & Gardens Passes, and Garden Passes are FREE for Tryon Palace Foundation Members.
-For more information on becoming a Member please click HERE
+With a Tryon Palace Foundation Membership, you can visit Tryon Palace with a ONE DAY PASS FREE for a year!
+One Day Passes include Palace Tours, Galleries & Gardens Passes, and Garden Passes.
+For more information on becoming a Foundation Member please click HERE

 Children 5 & under are always FREE